Double-headed eagle: Middle Ages

 After the Bronze Age collapse, there is a gap of more than two millennia before the re-appearance of the double-headed eagle motif.
 The earliest occurrence in the context of the Byzantine Empire appears to be on a silk brocade dated to the 10th century, which was, however, likely manufactured in Islamic Spain; similarly early examples, from the 10th or 11th century, are from Bulgaria and from France.

-Byzantine Empire
+Adoption in the Byzantine Empire

 The early Byzantine Empire continued to use the (single-headed) imperial eagle motif.
 The double-headed eagle appears only in the medieval period, by about the 10th century in Byzantine art, but as an imperial emblem only much later, during the final century of the Palaiologos dynasty.
 In Western European sources, it appears as a Byzantine state emblem since at least the 15th century.